-Actions Time Frame Project Res sponsibility Resources Status April 2014 4.2.1.
-Complete the Employment Sectors Strategy Study as part of the Vaughan Tomorrow program and implement its recommendations through the adoption of a new Official Plan.
-Ongoing City Manager's Office (Econ.
+Actions Time Frame Project Res ponsibility Resources Status April 2014 4.2.1.
+Complete the Employment Study as part of the V program and implement its through the adoption of a ne aughan Tomorrow recommendations Ongoing City Manager's Office (Econ.
 Dev't.)
 Planning Economic Development Strategy completed in Q3 2010.